DragonSlayer87/GoldMod-Cube2/README.md

     3. type in: git pull

     4. Build it: cd src
-    5. Start Compiler: make (for cross-compile: make -f Makefile.win32)
+    5. Start Compiler: make (for cross-compile to windows: make -f Makefile.win32)

 -------------------------------------------------------------------------------------------------------------

 **Contact:**

     E-Mail: githubseb.contact@gmail.com
-    IRC: Server: irc.gamesurge.com 6667 | Channel: #buds-servers, #novi, #sauercom and #impressivesquad ---> Names: BudSpencer
+    IRC: Server: irc.gamesurge.com 6667 | Channel: #goldmod -> Username: BudSpencer, (BudSpencer1, BudSpencer2)
     Ingame: Names: /BudSpencer, Archaeopteryx, Cocoz

 -------------------------------------------------------------------------------------------------------------

 **Bug Reports:**

 If you suspect any bugs and problems, likes and dislikes message me on IRC, E-Mail or talk with me ingame, I'm always listening.
-New Ideas for some features are desired ;), but no insulting anything offensive, I don't waste time with random noobs.
+New Ideas for some features are desired ;), but no insulting anything offensive, I don't waste time with insulting assholes :D.

 -------------------------------------------------------------------------------------------------------------